 My cart 0

-Rapamycin (Sirolimus) is one of the most scientifically significant drugs of the past three decades — a macrolide compound originally isolated from the soil bacterium Streptomyces hygroscopicus discovered on Easter Island (Rapa Nui, hence the name) in 1972.
-Health Canada-approved under the brand name Rapamune (Pfizer/Wyeth) for prevention of organ rejection in renal transplant patients, rapamycin has become the subject of intense longevity research following landmark studies — most notably the National Institute on Aging Interventions Testing Program, which demonstrated that rapamycin extended median lifespan in mice by 9–14% even when treatment began late in life (equivalent to age 60 in humans), and the Dog Aging Project, the first controlled rapamycin longevity trial in a companion mammal species.
-Among Canadian longevity researchers, biohackers, and physicians exploring the emerging field of geroscience, rapamycin is now widely discussed as the most promising pharmacological intervention for healthy aging currently available.
-From $5.24 per pill — with discreet delivery to all Canadian provinces in 4 to 9 business days.
+Rapamycin (sirolimus) is a macrolide compound originally isolated from the soil bacterium Streptomyces hygroscopicus discovered on Easter Island (Rapa Nui, hence the name) in 1972.
+Health Canada-approved under the brand name Rapamune (Pfizer/Wyeth) for prevention of organ rejection in renal transplant patients, rapamycin has become the subject of intense longevity research following landmark studies — most notably the National Institute on Aging Interventions Testing Program (NIA ITP), which demonstrated lifespan extension in mice of 9–14% even when treatment began at the mouse equivalent of age 60, and the Dog Aging Project, the first controlled rapamycin longevity trial in a companion mammal species.
+Among Canadian longevity researchers, physicians, and informed patients exploring geroscience, rapamycin is now one of the most discussed pharmacological interventions for healthy aging.
+From $5.24 per pill — discreet delivery to all Canadian provinces in 4–9 business days.

 Active Ingredient: Rapamycin